chielteuben/django-faq/README.rst

 All submitted questions are added as "inactive" and so it is up to the administrator to edit, activate or discard the question as well as set its' sort_order field and slug to reasonable values.
+It is possible to enable users to suggest an answer to the question they are posting by setting the ``FAQ_ALLOW_ANSWER`` to True in your settings.
+It is also possible to prevent unregistred users from posting questions by setting ``FAQ_REQUIRE_AUTH`` to True.
+Note: if you don't set these variables at all the default settings will allow unregistred users to post questions with no posibility to suggest an answer.

 Requirements
 ============